DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 One of the arms of the millstone in the bone mill is more gnarled than the rest, and is visibly segmented at the end.
 Twisting the end of the gnarled arm detaches it, revealing an iron key hidden inside.
 The players can unlock the millstone compartment by using the iron key, or by succeeding on a DC 15 Dexterity (Thieves' Tools) check.
 The compartment contains the hags' contract, as well as the treasure described in <span class="citation">O3.
 Bedroom (p.
 127)</span>.

-The hags' contract is written in Abyssal on a piece of leather made of human skin, and is signed with their true names at the bottom: Morgantha Stormreaver, Bella Sunbane, and Offalia Wormwiggle.
+The hags' contract is written in Abyssal on a piece of leather made of human skin, and is signed with their true names at the bottom: Morgantha Stormreaver, Belladonna Sunbane, and Offalia Wormwiggle.
 (If none of the players can read Abyssal, Lady Wachter is able to read the hags' names instead, having learned the language's alphabet as a student of Baba Lysaga.)

 The stone compartment also contains a *charm of mass heroism*, resembling a golden medallion adorned with three interlocking rings engraved at its center.
 The charm allows the wielder to give any number of creatures within 30 feet the benefit of a *potion of heroism* as an action.
 Once they do so, the charm vanishes from their person.